Recourse Factoring vs. Non-Recourse Factoring: The Essential Guide

 The XYZ Company has a factoring agreement with the following terms:

-The company’s customers must pay within 30 days of receiving the invoice.
+The company’s customers are required to pay within 30 days of receiving the invoice.
 XYZ currently has $25,000 in accounts receivable that it wants to factor.

 It sends the invoices to the factoring company, which then runs credit checks on the customers.
-If approved, it purchases the accounts receivable but applies the 3% discount to purchase them for $24,250.
+If approved, it purchases the accounts receivable but applies a 3% discount, making the purchase price $23,750.

 The factor issues a cash advance to the XYZ company at the advance rate of 95%, for a total of $23,038.
-The remaining $1,212 goes into a reserve account until the customer pays off the invoice amount, which it now owes to the factoring company.
+The remaining $1,212 is deposited into a reserve account until the customer pays off the invoice amount, which they now owe to the factoring company.

-Assuming customers pay off in time, the factoring company applies the 2% factoring fee, which comes out to $500, which it takes from the reserve amount.
+Assuming customers pay off on time, the factoring company applies a 2% factoring fee, which amounts to $500, deducted from the reserve amount.
 The factor then issues the remaining $712 to XYZ Construction.

 What is Recourse Factoring?

-Recourse factoring means the factoring company can make a comapny repurchase factored invoices if the customer does not pay.
-It’s the most common form of invoice factoring.
+Recourse factoring means that the factoring company can require the company to repurchase factored invoices if the customer does not pay.
+Recourse factoring is more common than non-recourse factoring in the market.

+In recourse factoring, lenders face minimal risks because the business guarantees payment in the event of customer defaults.
 The company makes every effort to collect payment from the customer in recourse factoring.
-But if an outstanding invoice becomes bad debt, the factoring company passes that bad debt back to the business that sold the invoice.
+However, if an outstanding invoice becomes bad debt, the factoring company transfers that bad debt back to the business that originally sold the invoice.

 The company that initially factored the invoice must collect it from the customer.
-In some cases, it might be necessary to sell the bad debt to a collections agency to get some value out of it.
+In some cases, it may be necessary to sell the bad debt to a collections agency to recoup some value from it.

-The factoring company assumes less risk with recourse factoring, which provides a few advantages.
+The factoring company assumes less risk with recourse factoring, which offers several advantages.
 It’s easier to qualify for recourse factoring, and there are few limitations on what invoices a business can factor.
+Factoring with recourse allows businesses to receive higher advance rates on their invoices compared to non-recourse factoring.

 Recourse factoring agreements typically have looser terms and conditions.
-Also, since the factoring company is taking less risk, it typically offers cheaper rates and higher advances.
+Additionally, since the factoring company is taking on less risk, it usually offers lower rates and higher advances.

-Your business should consider recourse factoring if your customers are reliable and already have processes to run credit checks.
-The only risk with recourse factoring is if your customers don’t pay.
+Your business should consider recourse factoring if your customers are reliable and already have established processes for running credit checks.
+The primary risk associated with recourse factoring is that your customers may not make payments.
 Recourse factoring is the better option if you’re confident in their creditworthiness.

 Recourse Factoring Pros & Cons